-The LoadCarrier module is called rc_load_carrier in the REST-API and is represented in the Web GUI (Section 7.1) under Modules \rightarrow LoadCarrier.
+The LoadCarrier module is called rc_load_carrier in the REST-API and is represented in the Web GUI (Section 7.1)in the desired pipeline under Modules \rightarrow LoadCarrier.
 The user can explore and configure the LoadCarrier module's run-time parameters, e.g. for development and testing, using the Web GUI or the REST-API interface (Section 7.3).